 - Best use- Cortisone fits hot, inflammatory flares.
 Gel shots fit grinding pain, stiffness, and load issues.

 Many programs use both at different times in a care plan.
 Sequence matters.
 Your clinician will guide the order.
-To learn more about how steroid injections work, including their benefits, potential risks, and recovery timeline.

 Are knee gel injections worth it?